dini-ag-kim/holding-ontology/holding.md

 ## Item

 An **Item** is a particular copy or [exemplar of](#exemplarof) a [Document].
-The holding ontology recommends to use class [bf:HeldItem] from the [Bibframe Vocabulary], class [frbr:Item] from the [FRBR Ontology] or class [rdac:Item] from the [RDA Vocabularies].
+The holding ontology recommends to use class [bf:Item] from the [Bibframe Vocabulary], class [frbr:Item] from the [FRBR Ontology] or class [rdac:Item] from the [RDA Vocabularies].

     holding:Item a owl:Class ;
         rdfs:label "Item"@en ;
-        rdfs:comment "Use one of bf:HeldItem frbr:Item rdac:Item"@en ;
+        rdfs:comment "Use one of bf:Item frbr:Item rdac:Item"@en ;
-        owl:unionOf (bf:HeldItem frbr:Item rdac:Item) .
+        owl:unionOf (bf:Item frbr:Item rdac:Item) .

 ## Agent